 - Note-Taking: reMarkable 2 is an E Ink device for note-taking.
 It transforms the way I work as I love the physical part of writing, but hate managing multiple notebooks.
 I am grandfathered into their cloud sync plan which I do not think is good value and wouldn’t otherwise purchase.
 I use a Lamy al Star EMR stylus instead of the official reMarkable pen.

 - Phone: I use a Pixel 3A.
-It’s a little long in the tooth and the screen is cracked after an unfortunate incident on the stairs, but I like the Pixel line (mainly for the updates) and I love the headphone jack!
+It’s a little long in the tooth and the screen is cracked after an unfortunate incident on the stairs at Vauxhall station, but I like the Pixel line (mainly for the updates) and I love the headphone jack!

 - Gaming: I bought a Steam Deck 512GB primarily for playing digital board games in bed but ended up using it more on my commute into or out of London.